Gilligan’s Island Transcript

 MR. HOWELL AND PROFESSOR

-watch from the door frame of another hut.
+watch from around the corner of the hut.
 They exchange gleeful glances.

 EXT.
 JUNGLE PATH - NIGHT